Correlation Between Driven Brands and BrightView Holdings

 Pair Corralation between Driven Brands and BrightView Holdings

-Given the investment horizon of 90 days Driven Brands Holdings is expected to generate 0.96 times more return on investment than BrightView Holdings.
-However, Driven Brands Holdings is 1.04 times less risky than BrightView Holdings.
-It trades about 0.01 of its potential returns per unit of risk.
-BrightView Holdings is currently generating about -0.14 per unit of risk.
-If you would invest 1,550 in Driven Brands Holdings on January 8, 2025 and sell it today you would lose (7.00) from holding Driven Brands Holdings or give up 0.45% of portfolio value over 90 days.
+Given the investment horizon of 90 days Driven Brands Holdings is expected to under-perform the BrightView Holdings.
+But the etf apears to be less risky and, when comparing its historical volatility, Driven Brands Holdings is 1.19 times less risky than BrightView Holdings.
+The etf trades about -0.01 of its potential returns per unit of risk.
+The BrightView Holdings is currently generating about 0.03 of returns per unit of risk over similar time horizon.
+If you would invest 1,581 in BrightView Holdings on May 9, 2025 and sell it today you would earn a total of 47.00 from holding BrightView Holdings or generate 2.97% return on investment over 90 days.

 Time Period3 Months [change]